NHS project managers set up and lead projects that are vital to patient care being of the highest possible standard.

 You’ll be responsible for the planning, delivery and implementation of a new policy or service.
 You'll manage each step of this including planning, budgets, risk assessment and planning.

-Staff will work on a broad range of projects in health or healthcare.
+Staff will work on a broad range of projects in the NHS.
 Job roles and titles are varied but examples include: